jpedro/jpedro.github.io/git-dd.md

 ![But why](https://raw.githubusercontent.com/jpedro/jpedro.github.io/master/.github/static/img/why.jpg)

-Because inline functions are more flexible that shell commands. `if`s, loops, arguments work better better, and you can download the internets and stream Veep.
-Right there from the comfort of your local git repo.
+Because inline functions are more flexible that shell commands.
+Conditionals, loops, arguments work better better, and you can download the internets and stream Veep.
+Right there, from the comfort of your local repo.

-As your heart always wanted to, but you just didn't know.
+(As your heart always wanted to, but you just didn't know.)

 ## Git config